+Social Media is the new kid on the block when it comes to advertising and marketing.
 With its low cost and high engagement rates, social media can be a valuable tool for restaurants.
-But before you jump in feet first, it's important to do your research and develop a strategy.
+To many it may seem fairly straightforward.
+Before you jump in feet first, it's important to do your research and develop a full strategy which can include a combination of social media, print, radio, billboards and influencer marketing depending on factors such as budget, demographics and target market.